 - the sensation ability is lost such as in long-term diabetes and unconscious situations

-- the communication and cognitive ability is lost
+- the communication and cognitive ability are lost

 - aged, because with age the skin becomes thinner

-- Ill, because the disease conditions and poor nutrition makes the skin thinner and unhealthy
+- Ill, because the disease conditions and poor nutrition make the skin thinner and unhealthy

 - the skin is too dry